Return to Mole Table of Contents

 By the way, this problem ignores any errors that might be produced by the Ir reacting with the nitrogen in the air.

-Problem #4: A compound contains 16.7 g of Iridium and 10.3 g of Selenium, what is its empirical formula?
+Example #4: A compound contains 16.7 g of iridium and 10.3 g of selenium.
+What is its empirical formula?

 Solution: